FBI says it’s investigating after reports of violent threats to Colorado judges in Trump case | KRDO

 “The FBI is aware of the situation and working with local law enforcement,” FBI Public Affairs Officer Vikki Migoya said in a statement provided to CNN on Monday.
 “We will vigorously pursue investigations of any threat or use of violence committed by someone who uses extremist views to justify their actions regardless of motivation.”

-A spokesperson for the Colorado Judicial Branch would not comment on reports of threats to the justices, and a message left with the Denver Police Department was not immediately returned Monday afternoon.
+A spokesperson for the Colorado Judicial Branch would not comment on reports of threats to the justices.
 Master Trooper Gary Cutler, a spokesman for the Colorado State Patrol, said any threats against judges would be handled by local authorities.

+The Denver Police Department said law enforcement responded to a justice’s residence Thursday evening “on what appears to be a hoax report.”

+“Everything checked clear and we are continuing to investigate this report.
+Due to security and privacy considerations, and the ongoing investigation, we are unable to provide any additional information at this time,” DPD said in a statement.

 In addition to the federal response, state and local law enforcement officials and non-government research groups have been monitoring rhetoric on extremist online forums for signs it might translate to tangible threats to public officials.